markrebec/zuul/README.md

 If defined at the instance level, the role or permission may only be used within that context.
 The instance level context is defined by providing the class name and the primary key (id) of the record to which the context applies.
 This allows you to assign the permission `:edit_thread` to a role or individual subject within the context type of `DiscussionForum` and the id of a specific forum, which you can then use to allow editing of threads within just the specified forum.

-When dealing with contexts in Zuul, one important thing to keep in mind is that there are **two types of contexts** in action.
+When dealing with contexts in zuul, one important thing to keep in mind is that there are **two types of contexts** in action.
 There is the context within wich a role or permissions is **defined** and the context within which a role or permission is **assigned**, and the former generally dictates the latter.
 This means that any role or permission defined within a context (including the nil/global context) may only be used within it's own context or other valid contexts further down the chain.

 So for example, if you **define** the role `:admin` within a global context, you may **assign** that role to subjects within any context.
 However, if you **define** that `:admin` role within the context of `DiscussionForum` you may not **assign** that role within a global context or any other class context, but you may assign it within the same context or within an instance level context for an instance of that same class.

-It is also important to understand that Zuul will prefer the closest contextual match to the one provided, and uses the context chain both for the lookup of the role or permission and when checking whether it is assigned to a subject.
+It is also important to understand that zuul will prefer the closest contextual match to the one provided, and uses the context chain both for the lookup of the role or permission and when checking whether it is assigned to a subject.
 This mostly comes into play when you want to force the use of a particular context and not bubble up the context chain.

 **But why would you want to define and assign a role in two separate contexts, or even define contexts in the first place?** It depends, you may not need contexts at all.
 If that's the case you can just use the default global context without even thinking about it (just don't specify contexts), and you can probably skip this section entirely.
 However, you may want to define and assign roles separately for specific types of resources, or even define a single set of roles at the global level and then assign them contextually.